-In today’s age of readily available cheap flights the experience of flying has lost it’s shine.
+My first time flying Emirates A380 first class was amazing!
+In today’s age of readily available cheap flights the experience of flying itself has lost it’s shine.
 The exclusivity and glamour of yesteryear has been replaced by cramped cabins, perfunctory service, shrinking baggage allowances and an ever dwindling list of inclusions.
 I remember fondly a trip to the UK aged 8 when I was more excited about the journey than the destination.
 Hundreds of flights (and reviews) later, I don’t feel that same thrill when boarding a plane.
 It’s almost as mundane as taking the bus and a necessary evil to be endured to get me to where I want to be.
-Not so my last trip.
+This was not the case on my last flight on Emirate Airlines first class.
 I was looking forward to this flight in a way that I haven’t since I was eight years old.
-I was flying first class for the very first time and I couldn’t wait!
+I booked an Emirates A380 first class suite and I couldn’t wait!
 It’s not lack of desire that has kept me from the pointy end of the plane until now, it’s lack of funds.
 My bank balance (or lack thereof!) forces me to chose between travelling more comfortably and more frequently.
 More frequently usually wins and while I have lots of tips for scoring bargain flights, the only thing better than a bargain flight is a free one!
-Knowing I would never spend the dollars required for first class, I dropped a bunch of frequent flyer points on our Emirates A380 first class tickets and rekindled my joy of flying.
+Knowing I would never spend the dollars required to experience Emirates first class cabin, I dropped a bunch of frequent flyer points and rekindled my joy of flying.
+My Emirates A380 first class review will blow your mind.
 Read on for all the details …

 We flew over to New Zealand on Emirates A380 business class so we had already had a little taste of the good life but were expecting the next level on Emirates A380 first class.
 Passengers are offered a complimentary chauffeur service on every sector but the trans-Tasman route we took.
 Dejectedly we drove our hire car from Airport Rentals to Auckland airport ourselves.
 I’m not going to lie.
 I was disappointed not to be able to sample the full experience and I think Emirates should reconsider this exclusion.
 The last stop on our road trip through New Zealand’s North Island was in Hamilton.
 We miscalculated the drive and found ourselves at the airport at 12pm; very early for our 4.30pm flight.
 Check in should have been as smooth as silk with a dedicated first class queue but it was a debacle.
 I have never been this early for a flight in my life and was surprised to the find the check in counters wouldn’t open for another hour.
 We had little choice but to cool our heels with the masses in the extremely crowded airport.
 People started gathering at the start of the queues at least half an hour early and the impatience was palpable.
 Two economy and three business counters finally opened 15 minutes late but the first class queue remained closed.
 We were less than amused and so were the other two passengers trying to check into first.
 After a further 20 minutes standing in front of an empty desk and glaring pointedly at the closest attendant serving business, she finally took pity on us and starting serving our line but there was no warmth in her manner.
 When we left there was still no one serving the first class queue and no explanation was offered.